codefellows/sea-d47-ios/week-1/oct-27-twitter-clone/README.md

 # Twitter Clone
 * Use the Accounts framework to access the user's twitter account on their iOS device
+* Use the Social framework to make a request authenticate the user
 * Use the Social framework to make a request to twitter for the users home timeline
 * Use a ranged switch statement to make sure the status code of the response is good
 * Reload the table view on the main thread (aka main queue) once you are done parsing the JSON data from the response